Dpbm/qnqueens/README.md

 #### Complexity

-Even thought the amount of qubits grows linearly as the amount of cells grows $O(N)$, it still very costly to run, once the $4x4$ board raises a circuit with $32$ qubits.
+Even thought the amount of qubits grows linearly as the amount of cells grows $O(N)$, it still very costly to run, since the smallest board ($4x4$) raises a circuit $32$ qubits long.

 ![state circuit for side=3](./n=3-board-state.png)
 ![check circuit for side=3](./n=3-board-check.png)